cybertraining-dsc/su21-reu-362/project/index.md

 Breast cancer consists of multiple subtypes,identified based on their differences in gene expression.
 They come with distinct morphologies and clinical outcomes.
 They are luminal A, luminal B, HER2 over-expression, basal and normal-like tumors[^4].
 Hence, the accurate grouping of breast cancer into its relevant subtypes can improve accurate treatment-decision making.
 Machine Learning Algorithms is a model that can be used to achieve the classification of the grouping categories subtypes.

 This project provides an automated detection of breast cancer subtypes using Linear Regression, Lasso Regression and Data Visualization.
 Linear regression is an algorithm  .
-The project also aims to identify the accuracy of the models in the classification and detection of breast cancer subtypes
+The project also aims to identify the accuracy of the models in the classification and detection of breast cancer subtypes.
+The project aim to idnetify unique protein identifiers that may be unique or similar for a particular suubtype

 ## 2. Datasets